Ash-a9236/COMP_ENV_F2024/CE_02_SystemUnits_Motherboard.md

 the motherboard needs to be compatible with multiple othe system units, including the case, the power supply, etc.

+it includes
+* dimension / size
+* power supply type
+* location of mounting holes
+* number of ports

 <br>
 <br>